casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 }
 ```

-After `make build-contract` you should obtain the outcome:
+After you run `make build-contract` in your second contract's directory, you should obtain the outcome:

 ```bash
 cd contract && cargo build --release --target wasm32-unknown-unknown